mateotejera04/Fonio.ai---hackathon/ranking.md

 ### How to apply the modifier

-The modifier increases the effective weight of proximity and proportionally reduces all other weights so the formula still sums to 1.0.

-**Implementation approach:**

 ```
-baseProximityWeight = formula.proximityWeight          // e.g. 0.10
+baseProximityWeight     = formula.proximityWeight       // 0.12
 modifiedProximityWeight = baseProximityWeight * multiplier

-// Remaining weight to distribute among other variables
 remainingWeight         = 1.0 - modifiedProximityWeight
 originalRemainingWeight = 1.0 - baseProximityWeight

-// Scale all other weights proportionally
+// Scale all other weights proportionally so formula still sums to 1.0
 for each variable v (except proximity):
   v.effectiveWeight = v.baseWeight * (remainingWeight / originalRemainingWeight)
 ```